project-idx/templates/adk/README_TEMPLATE.md

     gcloud auth login --update-adc --brief --quiet
     gcloud config set project $GOOGLE_CLOUD_PROJECT
     ```
 3. Open the `multi_tool_agent/.env.local` file and modify it to use Vertex AI.
-Uncomment the relevant lines:
+The file should look like this:
     ```bash
     # multi_tool_agent/.env.local
     # Use Google Cloud Vertex AI API